 Subjects like traffic or people are the most affected.
 This is due to the intervals between the photographs being too long.

 This article gives you great advice and examples to follow for stunning images.

-One of the most overlooked areas of photography is using the correct memory cards for your project.
-If you don’t need to take a lot of photographs in a very short period of time, you can get away with most memory cards.
+One of the most overlooked areas of photography is using correct memory cards for your project.

 How to Shoot Timelapses